vmware-archive/cbapi/client_apis/README.md

 A binary object contains the following fields:

 - `md5`: the md5 hash of this binary
-- `server_added_timestamp`: the first time this binary was received on the server in the server's GMT time
+- `server_added_timestamp`: the first time this binary was received on the server in the server GMT time
 - `orig_mod_len`: Filesize in bytes
 - `copied_mod_len`: Bytes copied from remote host, if file is > 25MB this will be less than `orig_mod_len`
 - `observed_filename`: The set of unique filenames this binary has been seen as